stellar/stellar-etl-airflow/README.md

 	airflow unpause unbounded_core_orderbook_export
 	airflow unpause process_unbounded_core_orderbooks
 	```
+## Handling Failures

+### Clearing Failures
+You can clear failed tasks in the [task-instance context menu](https://airflow.apache.org/docs/apache-airflow/1.10.14/ui.html#task-instance-context-menu) in the Airflow UI.
+Clearing failed tasks gives them a chance to run again without requiring you to run the entire DAG again.

+### Long-Running Task Failures
+We have two long-running DAGs: the [unbounded_core_changes_export](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/unbounded_core_changes_dag.py) DAG and the [unbounded_core_orderbook_export](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/unbounded_core_orderbook_dag.py) DAG.
+Each one of these has a captive stellar-core instance, which it uses to export information perpetually.
+The information each DAG exports is picked up and loaded into BigQuery by the [process_unbounded_core_changes](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/process_unbounded_core_changes_dag.py) DAG and the [process_unbound_core_orderbooks](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/process_unbounded_core_orderbooks_dag.py) DAG.

+If a long running pod fails, look at the most recent successful DAG run of the associated process DAG.
+Take a look at the log of the file sensors, where you will see a line:
+`Relative path of the earliest file is: changes_folder/<START>-<END>-accounts.txt`

+This line indicates the last ledger that was processed.
+Now you can go to [Stellar Expert](https://stellar.expert/explorer/public) to get the close time of the end ledger.
+Then, manually create a DAG run at that time by going to Browse->DAG Runs->Create.
+Set the DAG id to the DAG that failed, and the Execution Time to the close time of the end ledger.
 # Understanding the Setup
 This section contains information about the Airflow setup.
 It includes our DAG diagrams and explanations of tasks.
 For general Airflow knowledge, check out the Airflow [concepts overview](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html) or the Airflow [tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html).